Bedrooms 2, Sleeps 4, Ratings 1 9.5/10

 For the basic £50 INCLUDED: towels, tea towels, bath mats, bedding (left folded on the beds for you to make up when you arrive).
 On departure please strip the beds and put used linens, towels etc in a pile by the front door for Les to take to the laundry.
 Please dispose of all rubbish in the poubelles/recycling bins at Le Sap or elsewhere.
 There are handy bins in a layby en route to Vimoutiers if you are going to the ferries.

 For an additional £50 paid directly to Les: he or his son can usually make up/strip the beds and do a final clean if you wish.
-Please let us know so we can arrange this with him.
+Please let us know so we can ask if he is available.

 Welcome to La Noé.
 My name is Neil; my friend Rosalind is helping me with the bookings.
 I bought l'Arche de Noé at the end of June 2017, with a view to living here full time in the future. <br/>Our colleague, Les, lives locally and will welcome you to our cottage and answer any queries you have throughout your stay.
 He is responsible for the cleaning service.